ucsb-cs148-f21/project-t04-youtubevoice/team/sprint02/sprint_planning.md

 Sprint goal: finish MVP

 Added user story:
-As a home cook, I can listen to video tutorials out loud in my own language so that I can cook at the same time.
+As a home cook, I can listen to video tutorials out loud in my own accent so that I can cook at the same time.

 # Technical tasks: